Oleksandren/simplePuzzle/README.md

 User can choose image from Gallery or default list images.
 When user tapped picture there is a transition to a game screen.
-Application only supports images with 600 x 600 pixels.
-The size of the playing field 3 x 3 cell.
+Application only supports images with size 600 x 600 pixels.
+The size of the playing area 3 x 3 cell.
 If a picture is chosen by the user more than
 600 by 600 pixels, it is cut to the desired size.
-If a picture is smaller than 600x600 will be shown an alert: "Selected picture the small" and the transition to previous screen.
+If a picture is smaller than 600x600 pixels, will be shown an alert: "Selected picture the small.
+Please select a another picture" and the transition to previous screen.